Greenhouse gas emissions down again in Sonoma County

 The figures are estimates based by data supplied by more than a dozen different sources, including the Environmental Protection Agency and state Air Resources Board.

-Even though the figures are admittedly imprecise, particularly for the transportation sector, they follow a national formula and indicate a trend showing a reduction.
+Even though the figures are admittedly imprecise, particularly for the transportation sector, they follow a national formula and do indicate a trend showing a reduction.

 Carbon dioxide emissions from transportation, the largest single contributor, were down 3 percent.
 Sonoma County residents drove fewer miles last year, because of the sluggish economy and the increase in gas prices, officials said.